benbahrenburg/Atlas/Resources/lib/Titanium/README.md

 This provider wraps methods from the native Titanium mobile SDK Learn more about them at [developer.appcelerator.com](http://developer.appcelerator.com)

+*Please note this provider does not require an api key.
+Any api key function calls will be ignored.*

 ## Capability Rating

 * Able to Reverse Geo Decode with a high level of accuracy